 It would take at least a week to explore all the charms and outdoor activities Sonoma’s coastline has to offer.
-But as the days of fall grow shorter and cooler, and with pandemic precautions keeping the majority of us outdoors, a one-day, wine-friendly trip to the seaport town of Bodega Bay can be just what the doctor ordered – with facial masks and physical distancing in place when required.
+But a one-day, wine-friendly trip to the seaport town of Bodega Bay can be a great introduction.

 Bodega Bay is just 23 miles west of Santa Rosa, via Highway 12, Bodega Highway and Highway 1.
 In a straight-through drive, the landscape changes from downtowns and housing developments in Santa Rosa and Sebastopol, to vineyard-studded hillsides and the last vestiges of Gravenstein apple orchards, to oak, fir and redwood forests, to the rocky Pacific Ocean and its pockets and spits of sandy beach.
 Yet a few stops along the route deliver a more leisurely and delicious way to Bodega Bay.